Codependency

 Dependent Personality Disorder, or DPD, is a diagnosable personality disorder that can occur alongside codependency.
 It also develops in childhood as a result of attachment trauma.

 A person with DPD will use other people to fulfill their emotional needs.
-Signs are similar to control behavior control patterns, including the clinginess, resentment or sensitivity from rejection.
+Signs are similar to control behavior control patterns, including clinginess, resentment or sensitivity from rejection.

 While these two things can be comorbid, they do have their differences.
 They both involve depending on others for their emotional state, but those with DPD will require, in a way, to be served.
 Instead of ignoring their own needs, they put them first.
-They feel that they need to be taken care of and their emotions are someone else’s responsibility.
+They feel that they need to be taken care of, and their emotions are someone else’s responsibility.

 Because outside validation is the main component of codependency and DPD, they can get confused.
 People frequently mistake the signs of DPD as codependency.